hellobrian/old-brianhan.co/src/blogs/2019-01-04-using-hygen-to-create-blog-posts/index.md

 ```

 - I keep all my blogs in their own folders
-- Each blog folder is named with a date and title delimited by dashes aka "dasherized"
+- Each blog folder is named with a date and title delimited by dashes.
+In other words, they're "dasherized"
 - The index.md is the actual file where I write my blog
 - All other files are usually images